resurfaceio/tyk-plugin/README.md

   }
   </pre>

- - Restart your Tyk gateway.
-You might need to use [the Tyk Python Gateway build](https://tyk.io/docs/plugins/supported-languages/rich-plugins/python/tutorial-add-demo-plugin-api/#running-the-tyk-python-gateway-build).
+ - Restart your Tyk gateway (you might need to do it using [the Tyk Python Gateway build](https://tyk.io/docs/plugins/supported-languages/rich-plugins/python/tutorial-add-demo-plugin-api/#running-the-tyk-python-gateway-build)).

 ## Option 2: Go plugin